There are currently no open positions at the Gibbes Museum of Art.

 The Gibbes strongly encourages applications from students who are members of groups underrepresented in careers related to museums and the visual arts.

 The Gibbes Museum of Art is also seeking engaging individuals with a passion for education and the arts to join our team of Museum educators.
 We are committed to diversity, equity, and equality and encourage applicants of all backgrounds.
 Working with the permanent collection and temporary exhibitions, Museum Educators make critical connections between the works of art and SC curriculum standards for K–12 visitors.
-Download information on the roles and responsibilities of Museum Educators.
+Download information on the roles and responsibilities of Museum Educators (PDF).
 For more information, or to express your interest in becoming a Museum Educator in the future, please contact [email protected].